nsw logo NSW Government

 Risks and health hazards of welding fumes

 Workers who perform welding tasks and those nearby are at risk of exposure to welding fumes.
+Exposure to welding fumes can pose both short-term and long-term health risks to workers.

 Health effects